fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 emsdk_env.bat
 ```

-*NOTE - For non-Windows systems run the commands `./emsdk install latest`, `./emsdk activate latest`, and `source emsdk_env.sh` instead.*
+*NOTE - For non-Windows systems, use these commands instead: `./emsdk install latest`, `./emsdk activate latest`, and `source emsdk_env.sh`.*

-From the chainblocks directory, run the following commands in sequence from the VS Code terminal to create and link the WASM build (similar to how we built Chainblocks for plain C++, in the previous section).
+Open a Windows or VS Code terminal and navigate to the Chainblocks directory.
+Run the following commands in sequence to create and link the Web Assembly build.

 ```
 mkdir build-wasm